gumaerc-testorg/7.343-fall-2005/content/pages/lecture-summaries.md

 Atherosclerosis and heart attack, current treatments
 {{< tdclose >}}
 {{< tdopen >}}
-This week we will take a field trip to [Beth-Israel Deaconess Medical Center](http://www.bidmc.harvard.edu/) to meet a cardiologist.
+This week we will take a field trip to {{% resource_link "bfa1b17c-1256-4d4e-ac7f-b32f694e066f" "Beth-Israel Deaconess Medical Center" %}} to meet a cardiologist.
 {{< tdclose >}}

 {{< trclose >}}